steve1066d/devore.tubs/options.md

 Hydromate plumbing, which can be quite different than the actual tub temperature.

 ## Basic Approaches to Controlling
-There are two approaches to controlling the Softub:
+There are a few approaches to controlling the Softub:
 1. Replacing the Controller Board and Control Panel Use a generic smart home device, such as a Sonoff, to replace the Softub’s existing circuit board and control panel.
 2. Integrating with an upgraded Control Board and Control Panel